Building AI Systems: From RAG to Agents

 Key Takeaways

-For engineers starting with AI systems: - Start with RAG for any use case involving frequently changing knowledge or source attribution requirements; RAG provides a functional baseline in days, while fine-tuning takes weeks of data preparation - Combine RAG and fine-tuning when the application needs both domain reasoning AND current knowledge - If you need more than one model call per task, you need agent orchestration, and that’s a different engineering problem than RAG or fine-tuning
+For engineers starting with AI systems: - Start with RAG for any use case involving frequently changing knowledge or source attribution requirements; RAG provides a functional baseline in days, while fine-tuning takes weeks of data preparation - Combine RAG and fine-tuning when the application needs both domain reasoning AND current knowledge - If you need more than one model call per task, you need agent orchestration, and that’s a different engineering problem than RAG or fine-tuning (for a head-to-head comparison of orchestration approaches, see Claude Code vs Codex)

 For teams building agent systems: - Build confidence scoring before building agents; most tasks don’t need deliberation, and the system that knows when to use agents is more valuable than the agents themselves - Use spawn budgets, not depth limits, for parallel agent architectures; depth limits block wide collaboration patterns that agent deliberation requires - Test consensus quality, not just consensus existence; premature agreement is worse than no agreement because it creates false confidence